 noun.

-Mental retardation, mental disability, mental disorder, or a person who is mentally retarded.
+Mental retardation, mental disability, mental disorder, or a person who is mentally retarded, brain dead, or utterly stupid.

 Link to this entry.